 That’s all you need to spark someone’s interest and start a conversation.

-Hardly anyone would read a long email from a stranger, and yet many people still send lengthy pitches, describing their company and product or service.
+Hardly anyone would read a long email from a stranger, yet many people still send lengthy pitches, describing their company and product or service.

 Be respectful of your prospects’ time.
 Keep it short.